Pupil Premium / PE and Sports Funding / Catch-up Funding

 Improved tracking resources.

-For 2018/19, intervention programmes are up and running for those pupils who did not meet the expected standard by the end of Key Stage 2.
+For 2019-20 intervention programmes ran for those pupils who did not meet the expected standard by the end of Key Stage 2.

 Link governors visit school three times a year to review the spend impact.